 Flyers and listings from retailers like Amazon, Wal-Mart and GameStop have surfaced in recent weeks indicating the same price, but Microsoft has yet to make any public announcements or confirmation.

-Analysts and industry execs alike have said they feel Kinect's pricing will be crucial to its market success; most recently, Wedbush analyst Michael Pachter suggested that a price point over $100 "would severely limit sales."
+Analysts and industry execs alike have said they feel Kinect's pricing will be crucial to its market success; most recently, Wedbush analyst Michael Pachter suggested that a price point over $100 "

 Internal documents from Microsoft have revealed that the company plans to offer Xbox 360 bundles that include the new redesign of the hardware and the device together, in addition to selling Kinect as a stand-alone.
 Retailer listings have pegged these Xbox 360/Kinect bundles as $299 with an 'Arcade' console, alongside an 'Elite' bundle at $399.